pepicrft/ppineraes-old/posts/2018-10-06-what-psychologist-helped-me-realize.md

 ---
 layout: post
-title: "What a psychologist helped me realize"
+title: 'What a psychologist helped me realize'
 excerpt: It's been a few months going through a therapy that has helped me understand how my brain works and where the stress that I used to experience came from.
 tags: [berlin, oberbaum, water color, painting]
 ---